-For the last century or so, the traditional publishing deal has been a bedrock of the music industry.
-In its simplest form, it’s a trade: You give up a percentage of your ownership and the royalties your music earns, and in exchange a music publisher will collect royalties and licensing fees, seek out synchronization deals for TV and film placement, and sometimes provide up-front cash advances.
+For the last century or so, traditional publishing deals have been a bedrock of the music industry.
+In their simplest form, they’re a tradeoff: you give up a percentage of your ownership and royalties in exchange for a music publisher collecting royalties and licensing fees, seeking out sync deals for TV and film placement, and often providing cash advances.

 Simple Steps to Forming a Music Publishing Company

-- The DBA Statement informs the government and other interested parties that you’re doing business as a music publisher using a name that’s not your own.
+A DBA statement informs the government and other interested parties that you’re doing business using a name that’s not your own.
 Without that statement, you won’t be able to open a bank account or cash checks made out to your company.
-Make sure the name you choose is unique in order to make sure your royalties aren’t misallocated further down the road.
+Make sure the name you choose is unique so your royalties aren’t misallocated further down the road.

-- Set up a separate bank account: It’s also a good idea to think about setting up a separate bank account just for your publishing company.
-As BMI states, “In most locales, proof of completion of these forms [business entity or LLC forms] is required in order to open a bank account in the name of your business.
-This is necessary in order to cash checks drafted to your company (such as performance and mechanical royalty checks)."
-This is a personal choice, but can help to differentiate between your personal and business expenses, as well help when dealing with taxes each year.
+This is a personal choice, but can help differentiate between personal and business expenses during tax season each year.
+BMI explains that “In most locales, proof of completion of [business entity or LLC forms] is required in order to open a bank account in the name of your business.
+This is necessary in order to cash checks drafted to your company [such as royalty checks].”

-- Affiliate Your Company with a collection society: This next step should be familiar to working songwriters.
-You’ll need to affiliate your new company with a collection society such as a Performing Rights Organization (PRO) like ASCAP or BMI in the US.
-While you may already be registered as a songwriter, now you’ll register your company separately.
+This next step should be familiar to working songwriters.
+You’ll need to affiliate your new company with a Performing Rights Organization (PRO) like ASCAP or BMI in the U.S. While you may already be registered as a songwriter, you’ll have to register your company separately.

-- You can not collect your publisher’s share at a different society from where you are affiliated as a writer.
-However, if you’re thinking big and planning to publish music from another writer, you may consider registering with the collection society they’re affiliated with or creating multiple publishing entities for each.
-The approval process takes several weeks, and there will typically be an application fee required.
+You cannot collect your publisher’s share at a different society than where you are affiliated as a writer.
+However, if you’re planning to publish music from another writer, you should consider registering with the collection society they’re affiliated with or creating multiple publishing entities for each.
+The approval process takes several weeks, and there will typically be an application fee.

-- Register your Company's Songs with the Copyright Office: Next, you’ll need to contact the US Copyright Office to register for Sound Recording (SR) copyrights for the songs under your company’s control.
+If you determine you want to take this step, you need to contact the U.S. Copyright Office next to register Sound Recording (SR) copyrights for any songs under your company’s control.
 This can be done online, and typically takes a few months to process.
 If you’ve already copyrighted songs in your own name, you’ll need to transfer those rights to your publishing company.

-- Hire a Publishing Administrator, such as Songtrust: If you’re the kind of person who loves attending to each and every detail, you’ll be kept happy and busy running your own publishing company!
-For the rest of us, there’s good news: Owning your own publishing company doesn’t mean you have to handle each and every detail all by yourself.
-A publishing administrator, like Songtrust, is equipped to handle the administrative paperwork and then help you access your global publishing royalties.
+Owning your own publishing company doesn’t mean you have to handle each and every detail all by yourself.
+Publishing administrators like Songtrust are equipped to handle administrative paperwork and help you access your global publishing royalties.

-If you’re a songwriter looking to keep complete control over your songs and exercise all the creative control until the right publishing deal comes along, starting your own publishing company might be the next step for you.
+If you’re a songwriter looking to maintain complete control over your songs until the right publishing deal comes along, starting your own publishing company might be the right step for you.
 Another option is creating a personal publishing entity for the potential tax benefits of separating publishing income from personal income, and ensuring you collect the maximum amount of your publisher share.

-Remember: When you sign an agreement with a music publisher, you often give away the rights to your copyright in exchange for services, such as collecting royalties and helping to exploit your music through sync placements.

-In the end, whether or not to sign with a music publisher is a highly personal decision, as is the choice whether or not to create a publishing company on your own.
+Remember: When you sign an agreement with a music publisher, you often give away rights in exchange for such important services as collecting royalties and exploiting your music through sync placements.
+Choosing whether or not to sign with a music publisher is a highly personal decision.

-Just know that if you do choose to have your own company, you don’t have to go about it alone.
-Songtrust is here to support you if you decide you need help administering your own publishing.
-When you register with us, we’ll make sure that, as both a songwriter and a publisher, you’re collecting all the publishing royalties — here and all over the world — that you’ve earned.
+Just know that if you choose to have your own company, you don’t have to go about it alone.
+Songtrust is here to support you if you need help administering your own publishing.
+When you register with us, we’ll make sure that you’re collecting all the publishing royalties — here and all over the world — that you’ve earned as both a songwriter and a publisher.